Angelina And Brad Allegedly Faked Brangelina Split In ‘Ultimate PR Stunt,’ Claims Insider

 Brangelina’s biographer Ian Halperin has stated that Angelina and her estranged husband are actually in “spiritual counselling” in an attempt to “consciously recouple.”
 That statement contributes to the speculation that the divorce will be called off.

 What do you think?
-Could Angelina Jolie’s and Brad Pitt’s drama-packed split actually be the “ultimate PR stunt,” or will Brangelina eventually finalize the divorce?
+Could Angelina Jolie and Brad Pitt’s drama-packed split actually be the “ultimate PR stunt,” or will Brangelina eventually finalize the divorce?
 Share your comments below.

 [Featured Image by Evan Agostini/Invision/AP Images]